DNA Test Reveals Adopted Woman's Biological Dad Was a Mass Murderer

 Gillmor agreed to help her newly found cousin track down her father.

 As it turned out, the two women were not the only ones trying to track down William Bradford Bishop.
-The U.S. government had also been trying to find him since the 1970s, when he was accused of brutally murdering his wife and three children.
+The U.S. government had also been trying to find him since the 1970s, when he was accused of brutally murdering his wife, mother and three sons in their home in Bethesda, Maryland.

 “[Gillmor] said ‘OK, I found your father.
 All I’m going to do is give you his name,’” Gillcrist told WECT.
 “I said, ‘Is it someone famous?’
 She said, ‘Um, yeah.’
 I just laughed.
 We have a great sense of humor in my adoptive family and I thought, ‘Of course, my father’s a murderer!’”